AWS Interconnect - multicloud that directly connects AWS and Google Cloud has gone GA!

 | 99.0% to 95.0% | 25% |

-Also, the scope of responsibility for the SLA is expected to be limited to the AWS side, similar to AWS Direct Connect, so you'll need to check Google Cloud's Interconnect SLA separately for Google Cloud's availability.
+Also, since the SLA scope of responsibility is expected to be limited to the AWS side, similar to AWS Direct Connect, you will need to separately check Google Cloud's Interconnect SLA for availability on the Google Cloud side.

 Google Cloud SLA

-However, in the Try it out section, the Google Cloud console showed an SLA of 99.9%.
+However, on the Google Cloud console in the Try it out section, the SLA is displayed as 99.9%.

 Supported Regions

-The region pairs supported at GA are as follows.
-There are no changes from the preview:
+The region pairs supported at the time of GA are as follows.
+There are no changes from the preview.

 | AWS Region | Google Cloud Location |